EP Digest — Eastern Panhandle, West Virginia

 Peach Blossoms Are About to Pop at Orr's Farm

 Also on our radar: Abolitionist Ale Works on West Washington in Charles Town continues to be the go-to for live music and craft beer midweek.
+Check their calendar if you need a Tuesday night plan.
 And the Uniquely West Virginia Spirits Festival hits Berkeley Springs April 9–10, followed by the Wine and Mead Festival April 16–17.
 Spring drinking season is officially open.

 New in Town